Death of Ludwig van Beethoven: Autopsy and post-mortem findings

 Beethoven's kidneys had calcareous growths in them, indicating that he was likely developing renal papillary necrosis (RPN).
 Diabetes is also a cause of RPN, and scholars have not ruled out the possibility that the composer had diabetes mellitus.
 His spleen was swollen to twice the normal size and he had portal hypertension, both consistent with end-stage liver failure.
 He also appears to have had severe pancreatitis, as the doctors described his pancreas as "shrunken and fibrous", with the exit duct being very thin and narrowed.
-Large amounts of reddish fluid had accumulated in Beethoven's abdomen, likely from spontaneous bacterial infections mixed with some blood.
-This was possibly a result of draining fluid from his abdomen in his last days, a practice that frequently caused infection and often death of the patient in a time before antibiotics and bacterial pathology were known.
+Large amounts of reddish fluid had accumulated in Beethoven's abdomen, probably from spontaneous bacterial infections mixed with some blood.
+This was likely a result of draining fluid from his abdomen in his last days, a practice that frequently caused infection and often death of the patient in a time before antibiotics and bacterial pathology were known.

 In the days immediately preceding and following his death, a number of people, including Anton Schindler and Ferdinand Hiller, cut locks of hair from Beethoven's head.
 Most of Hiller's lock is now in the Center for Beethoven Studies at San Jose State University.
 One of Beethoven's friends incorrectly thought that "strangers had cut all of his hair off"; in fact, the apparent lack of hair was due to a cloth cap that covered most of the hair while the body was lying in state.

 On 28 March 1827, castings for a death mask were taken.
 The body was washed, clothed and placed in an oaken coffin, with the head given a wreath of white roses.
 Beethoven's hands held a wax cross and a lily.